Unique geology of Tākaka Hill.

 Nature knows no boundaries

-Protecting endangered species requires safeguarding the entire interconnected ecosystems they depend on
+Protecting endangered species requires safeguarding the entire interconnected ecosystems they depend on.

 Takaka Hill Biodiversity Group Trust (THBGT) Logo